adamgrunke/project2/README.md

 user profile page should show a map of all items submitted within a certain range from the user's current location.
 This means that I need to grab the user's location when they hit the profile page.

+Tuesday afternoon:
+When the profile page loads, access the items db and pass that data to the ejs page to display on the mapbox map.

+Do I want to select the item from the map to go to the single item page?
+Should the map center on that item when selected?

+<input type='text' name="lat" value="<%=position.coords.latitude%>" >
+    <input type='text' name="long" value="<%=position.coords.longitude%>" >